hawkoli1987/Megatron-Bridge/docs/training/peft-config.md

 )
 ```

-## PEFT Design in Megatron-Bridge
+## PEFT Design in Megatron Bridge

-This section describes the internal design and architecture for how PEFT is integrated into Megatron-Bridge.
+This section describes the internal design and architecture for how PEFT is integrated into Megatron Bridge.

 ### Architecture Overview
+### Architecture Overview

+The PEFT framework introduces a modular design for integrating adapters into large-scale models.
+Its architecture consists of the following components:

-1. **Base PEFT Class**: All PEFT methods inherit from the abstract `PEFT` base class, which defines the core transformation interface.
+1. **Base PEFT Class**: All PEFT methods inherit from the abstract `PEFT` base class, which defines the core interface for module transformation.
-2. **Module Transformation**: PEFT methods transform individual modules by walking through the model structure.
+2. **Module Transformation**: PEFT traverses the model structure to identify and transform target modules individually.
-3. **Adapter Integration**: Adapters are injected into target modules using a pre-wrap hook during model initialization.
+3. **Adapter Integration**: Adapters are injected into selected modules using a pre-wrap hook during model initialization.
-4. **Checkpoint Integration**: Only adapter parameters are saved/loaded, while base model weights remain frozen.
+4. **Checkpoint Integration**: Only adapter parameters are saved and loaded during checkpointing; base model weights remain frozen and unchanged.

 ### PEFT Workflow in Training

+The training workflow for PEFT follows a structured sequence that ensures efficient fine-tuning with minimal overhead:

-1. **Model Loading**: The Base model is loaded from the specified pretrained checkpoint during setup.
+1. **Model Loading**: The base model is initialized from a specified pretrained checkpoint.
-2. **PEFT Application**: The PEFT transformation is applied after the Megatron Core model initialization but before distributed wrapping.
+2. **PEFT Application**: Adapter transformations are applied after Megatron Core model initialization, but before distributed wrapping.
-3. **Parameter Freezing**: Base model parameters are frozen, only adapter parameters remain trainable.
+3. **Parameter Freezing**: Base model parameters are frozen to reduce training complexity; only adapter parameters are updated.
-4. **Adapter Weight Loading**: If resuming training, adapter weights are restored from the checkpoint.
+4. **Adapter Weight Loading**: When resuming training, adapter weights are restored from the checkpoint.
-5. **Checkpoint Saving**: Only adapter states are saved, significantly reducing checkpoint size.
+5. **Checkpoint Saving**: Only adapter states are saved, resulting in significantly smaller checkpoint files.

 ### Key Benefits
+PEFT offers several advantages for scalable and efficient model fine-tuning:

-- **Reduced Checkpoint Size**: Checkpoints are orders of magnitude smaller than full model checkpoints.
+- **Reduced Checkpoint Size**: Adapter-only checkpoints are dramatically smaller than full model checkpoints.
-- **Memory Efficiency**: Base model weights don't require gradients, only adapters do.
+- **Memory Efficiency**: Since gradients are computed only for adapter parameters, memory usage is significantly reduced.
-- **Resume Support**: Can resume PEFT training from adapter-only checkpoints.
+- **Resume Support**: Training can be resumed seamlessly using adapter-only checkpoints, without reloading full model weights.